berkecakmak32197/Life-Expectancy-Analysis/README.md

 The data will be cleaned and preprocessed to handle missing values and inconsistencies.
 Outliers will be identified and managed to ensure accurate analysis.
 This dataset provides a solid foundation for exploring the impact of environmental conditions on human lifespan.

+Hypotheses

+In this project, we aim to explore the relationship between air quality and life expectancy across different countries.
+The following hypotheses are investigated:
+	•	Null Hypothesis (H₀):
+There is no statistically significant relationship between air quality (as measured by the Air Quality Index, AQI) and life expectancy.
+Variations in AQI do not meaningfully impact the average life expectancy across countries.
+	•	Alternative Hypothesis (H₁):
+There is a statistically significant relationship between air quality and life expectancy.
+Specifically:
+	•	H₁a: Higher AQI values (worse air quality) are associated with lower life expectancy.
+	•	H₁b: Lower AQI values (better air quality) are associated with higher life expectancy.
+	•	H₁c: After controlling for economic and healthcare-related variables, air quality remains a significant predictor of life expectancy.

+Through statistical analysis and modeling, we seek to either reject the null hypothesis or provide evidence supporting the alternative hypothesis.